jackmayhew/forage/README.md

 - requires free spotify and last.fm api accounts
 - downloads audio from youtube (quality varies)
-- first download can be slow while yt-dlp searches
+- downloads can be slow (yt-dlp searches YouTube for each track)

 ## roadmap